CGAL/cgal-public-dev/README.md

 # cgal-public-dev
-This is the Git repository used by some of the CGAL students.
+This is the Git repository used to store some on-going work by CGAL developers.
 The repository that hosts the `master` branch of CGAL is [`CGAL/cgal`](http://github.com/CGAL/cgal).

 # Start working
 To start working with this repository, you must also set the a remote repository that contains the `master` branch of CGAL: